 The Draft Regulations were first published for public comment on 16 February 2018.

-The Regulations were finalised and published on 7 June 2019 in the Government

-Gazette, with the effective date being 1 July 2019.
+The Regulations were finalised and published on 7 June 2019 in the Government Gazette, with the effective date being 1 July 2019.

-Section 168(1)(b) and (p) of the Municipal Finance Management Act (Act No. 56 of controls and any other matter that may facilitate the enforcement and administration of the Act.
-The Local Government: Municipal Finance Management Act, 2003: Municipal municipalities are used effectively, efficiently and economically.
+Section 168(1)(b) and (p) of the Municipal Finance Management Act (Act No. 56 of 2003), provides that the Minister may regulate financial management and internal controls and any other matter that may facilitate the enforcement and administration of the Act.
+The Local Government: Municipal Finance Management Act, 2003: Municipal